ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 # TouchTerrain (version 3.0)

 TouchTerrain converts digital elevation data into digital model files (STL or OBJ) suitable for 3D printing.
-It comes as both as a standalone version and as a server version for a web application.
+It comes as a standalone version and as a server version for a web application.
 To see the server version in action, go to [touchterrain.org](http://touchterrain.org)  or
 [touchterrain.geol.iastate.edu](http://touchterrain.geol.iastate.edu)